-If the kitten is orphaned, then a cotton ball or warm old towel gently rubbed over the genital area will make the kitten urinate and defecate.
+If the kitten is orphaned, then a person needs to intervene.
+Take a cotton ball or warm old towel and gently rub it over the genital area to make the kitten urinate and defecate.
 This is done every time the kitten is given a feeding.
 The urine will be clear like water or will be pale yellow.

 The majority of cats who spray are unaltered males, but all adult cats can spray, including females.
-The adult stands, lifts the tail high and backs the tail up to where he or she wants to spray.
+The adult stands, lifts the tail high, and backs the tail up to where they want to spray.
 A few drops are deposited.
-The tail often quivers during this act and the cat often turns around to smell that the area is appropriately marked.
+The tail often quivers during this act, and the cat often turns around to smell that the area is appropriately marked.